akshara1610/team-sync/README.md

 TeamSync addresses the universal bottleneck of post-meeting work through a sophisticated multi-agent AI system that:

-- ✅ **Joins and transcribes** live meetings in real-time using LiveKit and Whisper
+- **Joins and transcribes** live meetings in real-time using LiveKit and Whisper
-- ✅ **Answers questions** during meetings using RAG from past discussions
-- ✅ **Generates comprehensive** Minutes of Meeting (MoM) with key decisions
+- **Generates comprehensive** Minutes of Meeting (MoM) with key decisions
-- ✅ **Extracts action items** with assignees and creates Jira tickets automatically
+- **Extracts action items** with assignees and creates Jira tickets automatically
-- ✅ **Self-validates** outputs using a Self-Reflection Agent for trustworthiness
+- **Self-validates** outputs using a Self-Reflection Agent for trustworthiness
-- ✅ **Schedules follow-ups** in Google Calendar based on meeting outcomes
+- **Schedules follow-ups** in Google Calendar based on meeting outcomes

 ### Core Innovation: Self-Reflection Agent